 Raymond Stark: Crossroads to Nowhere (1956)

 Thirty years after the holocaust, an Anarch from the west seeks law and order in (New) York; he finds totalitarianism not to his taste, but unintentionally puts the York government onto the Anarchs, who are promptly colonised.
 The Anarch and some friends retreat to a minimal statist village, there to plan the overthrow of the government.
 It is clear they will fail.
-Naive, with little merit.
+Naïve, with little merit.

-Neal Stephenson: Snow Crash (1992), The Diamond Age (1995), The System of the World (2004)
+Neal Stephenson: Snow Crash (1992); The Diamond Age (1995); Cryptonomicon (1999); The Baroque Cycle—Quicksilver (2003), The Confusion (2004), and System of the World (2004); Anathem (2008); Seveneves (2015)

-A form of anarcho-capitalism plays a major role in these entertaining novels.
+A form of anarcho-capitalism plays a major role in many of these entertaining novels.
 In Snow Crash, territory is primarily controlled by corporate franchises, termed "Franchise-Operated Quasi-National Entities" such as "Mr Lee's Greater Hong Kong" and "Nova Sicilia," with privately-operated police and judicial systems, where the landscape has been turned into a patchwork quilt of franchise enclave communities, and the increasingly residual federal government is just one more competitor in a free market for sovereignty services.